 We want the holidays to be a happy time for you and your cat, not a time for an emergency visit to your veterinarian.
 The food and decorations

 that make the holidays so much fun for us can be dangerous for your pet.
-We don't want this article to dampen your holiday spirits, but we do want you to be aware of the dangers and plan carefully to avoid these potential hazards.
+We don't want to dampen your holiday spirits, but we do want you to be aware of the dangers and plan carefully to avoid these potential hazards.

 Holiday Food No-No's